-Day 3: Beijing Meals: B, L, D
+Day 3: Beijing

-Soak up the harmonious ambience of the Temple of Heaven for about 1 hour.
+Soak up the harmonious ambience of the Temple of Heaven for about 1 hour and visit the temple itself.
 Next, enjoy a leisurely stroll in the warren-like hutongs where you will meet a local family before walking through Tiananmen Square and into the magnificent Forbidden City.